 Follow this link, click “Connect” and login with your UNI.
 Then, select “View by: IT and Technical Topics”, then “Programming Languages”, and then “Visual Basic”.
 Alternatively, a very good book on VBA is: • S. C. Albright, VBA for Modelers: Developing Decision Support Systems Using Microsoft Excel, 2nd Edition.
 South-Western College Publishers, 2006.

 William Von Mueffling Professor of Business

-Ciamac C. Moallemi is an Associate Professor of Business in the Decision, Risk, and Operations Division of the Graduate School of Business at Columbia University, where he has been since 2007.
+Ciamac C. Moallemi is the William Von Mueffling Professor of Business in the Decision, Risk, and Operations Division of the Graduate School of Business at Columbia University, where he has been since 2007.
 He also develops quantitative trading strategies at Bourbaki LLC, a quantitative investment advisor.
-A high school dropout, he received S.B. degrees in Electrical Engineering & Computer Science and in Mathematics from the Massachusetts...
+A high school dropout, he received S.B. degrees in Electrical Engineering & Computer Science and in Mathematics from...